 Hull played a pivotal role in the emancipation movement.
 It helped ignite the still unfinished global journey towards equality and social justice for all.
 Hull has always attracted creative risk takers and rule breakers; it is a place that seems to inspire rebellion and freedom of thought, not bound by the conventions of others, a place of pioneers.

 Nick Cullinan, director of the National Portrait Gallery, London looked at his journey from inspiration to creativity.

 Kevin O’Hare shared his incredible 40-year journey from dancer to Director of the Royal Ballet as the Company prepared to take to the stage at the newly opened Hull New Theatre.

 Wednesday 16 August: Kevin O’Hare

 Looking to the future, exploring what’s next.
 How will Hull redefine itself as a key city within the Northern Powerhouse?
-It will be a confident city, a city reborn and a people on the up.
-As 2017 draws to a close you can tell this is the start of something special for Hull and something the world should hear.
+Will it be a confident city, a city reborn and a people on the up?
+As 2017 drew to a close, you could tell this was the start of something special for Hull and something the world should hear.

-World Record holder and current Paralympic and World Champion, Richard Whitehead MBE talked about his belief in living life without limits, leading him to become one of the world’s best sprinters.
+Paralympic World Champion and World Record holder, Richard Whitehead MBE talked about his belief in living life without limits and how he became one of the world’s best sprinters.